tamimology/docker-cloudflare-setup/README.md

 ![tunnel docker](/cloudflare/tunnel_docker.png)

-Now, here you will be having the optin to starting adding your subdomains and redirect them to your internal network IP address and port.
+Now, here you will be having the option to start adding your subdomains and redirect them to your internal network IP address and port.

 Add all your subdomains before leaving this page. **DON'T CREATE SEPERATE TUNNELS FOR EACH SUBDOMAIN, ALL CAN GO IN ONE TUNNEL**

-###### To test your subdomain, simply click on it after it is being created and it should redirect you correctly.
+###### To test your subdomain, simply click on it after it has been created and it should redirect you correctly.
 If not, make sure you followed this guide from the beginning and entered your host IP and port correctly, as I guarantee you 100% it works if you follow me as mentioned.